Duvvin/APP-Despesas-Curso/README.md

 ✨ Summary

 This project was developed to practice JavaScript ES6 features, data validation, and LocalStorage manipulation while integrating a simple and clean Bootstrap interface.

+👨‍🔧 I fixed a problem where non-numeric characters could be sent in the 'day' and 'value' fields.